AmirMustafa/graphql-react-express-event-booking/README.md

 Users can create, book, and visualize events via bar charts using GraphQL APIs.
 Let us understand and explore the project from UI, Postman, and code, ensuring seamless frontend-backend connectivity.
 Stay updated with the latest 2024 GraphQL standards.

+Please leave a star if you like it

 ## Video
 https://www.youtube.com/watch?v=luCO1dwipY8